 Medium.
 Sludge from household toilets will be generated.
 The sludge will be disposed properly in camp waste management facilities.
 Sludge will be collected by using vacuum truck with 50m suction pipe.
-Vacuum truck with 50 m suction pipe will be used.
-It hoped that, it will be possible to collect fecal sludge from maximum household toilets using vacuum truck.
-In some cases if manual pit emptying is required then proper pit emptying guidelines will be followed.
-Labors should use proper PPEs like hand gloves, safety boots, face masks, eye protecting glasses, etc. Since pits of household toilets are smaller in size, it will be easier to clean.
+Vacuam truck with 50 m sucktion pipe will be used.
+It hope that, it will be possible to collect fecal sludge from maximum household toilets using vacuam truck.
+In some cases if manual pit emptying is requred then proper pit emptying guidelines will be followed.
+Labours should use proper PPEs like hand gloves, safety boots, face masks, eye protecting glasses, etc. Since pits of household toilets are smaller in size, it will be easier to clean